Latest Heima (HEI) News Update

 TLDR

-Heima’s development focuses on cross-chain infrastructure and user experience, with these upcoming milestones:
+Heima's development continues with these milestones:

 Deep Dive